What is an Evidence-Based Program?

-- Program managers can concentrate their efforts on program delivery rather than program development.
-Allowing them more time to reach a larger population and have a great impact.
+- Program managers can concentrate their efforts on program delivery rather than program development, allowing them to reach a larger population and have a greater impact.

-- Older adults are savvy and want to invest their time and money in programs that have been proven to work.
+- Participants want to invest their time, effort and money in programs that have been proven to work.

-- The demonstrated outcomes of evidence-based programs are attractive to community members and potential partners, facilitating community buy-in and the formation of partnerships, especially with healthcare/clinical partners.
+- The demonstrated outcomes of EBPs are attractive to potential partners, facilitating referrals from health care partners.